Last Updated on November 17, 2022 by Lori Geurin

 Here are some of the most popular intermittent fasting schedules.

 Circadian Rhythm Fasting

 There are many different ways to intermittent fast, but one of the most common methods is the 16/8 method, which involves fasting for 16 hours and eating for eight hours.
-This is also known as the “lean gains” method, as it’s often used by athletes or bodybuilders who are trying to gain muscle while losing fat.
+This is also known as the “lean gains” method, as it’s often used by athletes or bodybuilders trying to gain muscle while losing fat.

 The 24-Hour Fast

 This involves fasting for 24 hours once or twice per week.
 For example, you could eat dinner on Monday night and then not eat again until dinner on Tuesday night.